 The Western White Mountains are a great destination for arts and culture.
 Come visit our theaters, stores, and museums.
 Listen to live music and dance with the local folk.
 Arts and culture in the White Mountains is not something to be missed.

 Theater is a big part of white mountains arts and culture.
 North Country Center for the Arts at Jean’s Playhouse in Lincoln, NH, is a theater that performs regular shows in the area.
 They also host well-known comedians and live music!

 Come see a show and enjoy dinner at several locations throughout the area.

 Live music is a huge part of the Western White Mountains.
 No matter your music preference, you are likely to find a show for you.
-Restaurants like Woodstock Inn, One Love Brewery, Indian Head, and Mittersill Alpine Resort all host local musicians almost every week.
+Weekly live music can be found at Woodstock Inn Brewery, One Love Brewery, Twin Barns Brewing Co.
+North Taproom, and Owl’s Nest Resort.
 If you’re interested in open mics, Woodstock Inn has one every week!
-Check the events calendar to learn more.
+Looking for trivia or karaoke?
+We’ve got you covered!
+Check the events calendar to learn more on current events.

-This region is known by many for outdoor sports, but few know of the true gem of the white mountains.
-The white mountains arts and culture is a part of what makes this area flourish.
-Enjoy a night out to the theater, or learn about the history of this great land.
+The Western White Mountains arts and culture is a part of what makes this area flourish.
+Enjoy a night out to the theater, listen to some local tunes, or learn about the history of this great land.
 Either way, you are sure to have an experience of a lifetime.